 Sydney, NSW, 2001

-7. If accepted, the Trustee will require a final, signed and sealed version of the Orders made on the same terms contained in the approved draft to be sent to the above address.
-The Trustee cannot accept these final orders by email.
+If you obtained a court order, the Trustee will require a final, signed and sealed version of the Orders to be sent to the above address.